Cut Off (2018 film): Plot

 Linda, who is disgusted and a vegetarian, only approves of an external necropsy, which she performs following Herzfeld's instructions, while Ender tries to lighten the mood with jokes.
 However, when she finds a yellow object in the corpse's throat and is asked to cut the throat open, she resists the request.
 Only after talking to Herzfeld about her ex-boyfriend Danny, she changes her mind.
 The object turns out to be the plastic capsule of a Kinder Surprise and contains a photograph depicting the retired judge Friedericke Töven who lives on Heligoland.
 According to Jens Marinek, she once passed a too lenient sentence on Sadler, who had raped Marinek's only daughter who was underaged and later committed suicide because of Sadler.
 Herzfeld and Marinek were colleagues and friends at that time.
 At the time, Marinek had urged Herzfeld to give a false testimony so that Sadler got a tougher punishment, though Herzfeld refused to.

 Linda and Ender break into Töven's house in Heligoland and find a woman's corpse there, which they also bring to the autopsy room.
 Meanwhile, Herzfeld and his intern have reached the secluded house of his colleague, Jens Marinek.
 There, next to a dead pig, they find evidence relating to the sadist Jan Erik Salder, the man who is holding Hannah captive.
 During the search for clues, Ingolf falls into a frozen lake near the house, though he is saved by Herzfeld.

 Ender wants to secure the electricity supply at the Heligoland clinic, and comes back to the autopsy room, in which Linda has locked herself, with a knife in his shoulder.
 A block of wood sticks out of Töven's rectum.
 Herzfeld has seen equivalent images in a video.
 There are numbers on the wooden block, which Linda forwards on via her phone.
 They are geo-coordinates which lead Herzfeld and his trainee into a forest.
 There, Herzfeld is overpowered by Marinek, who shoots himself after swallowing a memory chip.
 Herzfeld gets it out and sees a video on it showing the boss of a moving company Philipp Schwintowski.

-Not only Marinek's daughter Lily but also Schwintowski's daughter Rebecca had been abducted by Sadler.
-In desperation, both of them had committed suicide after being raped by him.
+In it he explains his and Marinek's actions.
+Both Marinek's daughter Lily and Schwintowski's daughter Rebecca had been abducted by Sadler.
+In desperation, both girls had committed suicide after being raped by him.
 Marinek and Schwintowski decided to take justice into their own hands.
 They arranged for Hannah's abduction because in their eyes Herzfeld, as part of the justice system, was also responsible for the death of their daughters.
+In addition, they kidnapped Sadler, took his tongue, then let him loose on the judge, who Sadler killed.
+They then planned on killing him, setting him up as "Erik" and leading Herzfeld onto the mystery.
+Schwintowski then kills himself; Herzfeld not seeing the final seconds of the tape which shows Sadler apparently still alive.